foundation0/conductor/README.md

 ChatGPT™ is fantastic but its interface is not designed for professionals with multiple on-going conversations.

-This is why we built Prompt: A privacy-first multi-modal* interface for AI-powered professionals.
+This is why we built Prompt Conductor: A privacy-first multi-modal\* interface for AI-powered professionals.

 Prompt is 100% open-source, decentralized*, community-driven software.
 Prompt has been designed as a modular platform* that anyone can extend.
 Modules can be anything from a new AI model to a new UI component.
 Module architecture is still in flux but we will be releasing more information soon.

+> Conductor is Prompt's desktop user interface, designed for professionals who want to get things done using AI.
+Later this year, we will release Prompt's yet unnamed mobile interface, designed for individuals who want to bring AI into their everyday life.
+Both are built on Prompt platform, decentralized and privacy-first computing network that allows anyone to train and run AI modules.

 ## Key Features 🎯